The Content Turing Test

 Answering the question “Can AI be used to make a real movie?”

-In my last post I made the claim that Artificial Intelligence (AI) has not to date successfully created a feature film worthy of theatrical release (read How AI Can Benefit Hollywood).
-In this post I go into further detail and explain how I devised an answer to this question, and how I plan to judge future attempts (including my own).
+In my last post I made the claim that Artificial Intelligence (AI) has not to date successfully created a feature film worthy of theatrical release (read our blog post How AI Can Benefit Hollywood).
+In this post I go into further detail and explain how I devised an answer to this question, and how I plan to judge future attempts at AI-Assisted movies (including my own).
 But what is the definition of Cinema, and when does a video recording become a Film?
-One way is to apply a Turing Test for media content.
+One way is to apply a Turing Test for media content to an unknowing audience.

-This “Content Turing Test” puts a human name on an AI-made film, and examines if people pay to watch it with satisfaction, and would recommend and want to watch more of its work.
+This “Content Turing Test” puts a human name on an AI-made film, and examines if people pay to watch it with satisfaction, and would recommend it, and desire to watch more of its work.

-Experts half a century ago claimed it would take true AI to be able to play chess, but when such a machine was invented it was no longer considered AI — simply a “chess-playing machine” using dumb algorithms and brute force computation.
-This sliding test continued as software accomplished more tasks typically considered under the domain of humanity, like language translation, efficient travel directions, image or facial recognition, and self-driving cars.
+Experts half a century ago claimed it would take true AI to be able to play chess, but when such a machine was invented it was no longer considered AI — simply a “chess-playing machine” using unintelligent algorithms and brute force computation.
+This sliding test continued as software accomplished more tasks typically considered under the domain of humanity like language translation, providing the most efficient driving directions, performing handwriting, image, and facial recognition, and self-driving cars.

-Now we see this sliding test applied to software-created artwork, from images to songs and yes, even Cinema.
-Debates rage online as to whether machines are able to produce true “art”, and some argue this can only be a human skill.
+Now we see this sliding test applied to software-created artwork from images, to songs, and yes even full-length films.
+Debates rage online as to whether machines are able to produce true art, and some argue this can only ever be a human skill.
 Yet in recent years we’ve seen examples of people using AI to make parts of films like scenes and dialog, with ground-breaking efforts such as “Sunspring” and more [2].

-I propose extending the idea of covert representation to see if things pass for normal, but instead of conversation proving an ability to think, we present artistic content covering up the AI creator, and see if it passes for a human work as any other.
-Put another way, we show people a movie without telling them an AI made it, and see if it’s a hit.
+I propose extending the idea of covert representation seeing if things pass for normal, but instead of having a conversation trying to prove an ability to think, we present artistic content and see if it passes for a human work.
+Put another way, we show people a movie without telling them AI made it, and see if it’s a hit.

 Authors have used pseudonym “pen names” for generations, including Stephen King, Isaac Asimov, J.K.
 Rowling, Benjamin Franklin, Mark Twain, and Dr. Seuss.
 So have actors, comedians, and directors.
 This could be for a variety of reasons, including privacy and the desire to overcome unconscious biases of gender, race, or religion.

-Because it’s subjective and inconclusive to simply ask an audience “Was that a good movie?” (subject to Agreement Bias [4]), we instead apply the same standards as Hollywood:
+It’s subjective and inconclusive to simply ask an audience “Was that a good movie?” (subject to Agreement Bias [4]).
+Instead we apply the same standards that Hollywood films are subject to, including:

-• Does the audience recommend their friends watch it?
+- Does the audience recommend to their friends to watch it?

-• Do audiences pay to see more content from them?
+- Do audiences pay to see more content from this artist?

 If you tell someone “an AI made this film” there will be bias coming from both sides.
-Some people may be so impressed a machine could accomplish this feat and lower their standards for quality entertainment.
-Some may even purchase AI-created content, but I posit today this is for the gimmick and not solely quality of work, similar to people buying paintings made by animals [5].
+Some people may be so impressed a machine could accomplish this feat as to lower their standards for quality (that they would normally apply to human-made films on Netflix for example).
+Some may even purchase this AI-created content, but I posit today this is still just for the gimmick and not solely quality of work.
+We can see evidence of people willing to spend small amounts on similar gimmicks, for example purchasing paintings made by elephants and other animals given a paintbrush and canvas [5].

-Conversely, many people (usually older veterans of the entertainment industry) who are against the very concept of Creative AI, may decide consciously or subconsciously that they hate what they are watching, knowing in advance it was not human-made.
+Conversely, many people who are against the very concept of Creative AI, may decide consciously or subconsciously that they hate what they are watching, knowing in advance it was not human-made (especially veterans of the entertainment industry).
 There are already examples of people pushing back against “allowing” machines to create art, worrying that somehow humans will be exempt from creative activities in the future, worried “evil and powerful Big Tech will replace them” in their industry.

 Here’s the fun part: there’s a good chance someone has already done this!
 There could be a show or movie on a popular streaming service that someone created using AI and put their own name on it.
 For all we know, it’s one of the biggest hits of the year.
 Do you think you could tell, if there was?

 In the end, for me it doesn’t matter who (or what) makes a film — as long as it’s great.
 If I could watch a movie I absolutely love each and every night of the week, I would.
-There’s no upper limit for new great content each year.
-For now we’ll just have to accept irregular masterpieces, though I can’t help but imagine…
+There’s no upper limit to the amount of new great content created each year.
+For now we’ll just have to accept irregular masterpieces in the cinema, though I can’t help but imagine…

-What unprecedented epic stories could tomorrow’s AI-assisted creatives produce for us to enjoy?
+What unprecedented epic stories could tomorrow’s AI-assisted creatives produce for us all to enjoy?

 References